It’s one of the most beautiful bridges in the city of Paris and was named in honor of a Russian Tsar.

 One of the most interesting facts about the Pont Alexandre III is that it’s decorated with various ornaments.
 These include Art Nouveau lamps, cherubs, and nymphs.

 The bridge itself was built in the typical Beaux-Art Style of the late 19th and early 20th centuries.
-The bridge can easily be recognized by the four gilt-bronze statues of Fames which are resting on 17 metres (56 ft) tall pillars on each side of the bridge.
+The bridge can easily be recognized by the four gilt-bronze statues of Fames which are resting on 17 meters (56 ft) tall pillars on each side of the bridge.

-These 4 pillars aren’t just decorative features though as they also provide counterweight for the arched bridge.
+These 4 pillars aren’t just decorative features though as they also provide a counterweight for the arched bridge.

 A pretty amazing functional feature indeed!